 On a thin sheet of copper, which I carefully bevel, polish, and clean, I apply an acid-resistant coating (the ground).
 Using a rounded needle-like stylus, I draw through the ground, exposing, while not scratching, the shiny surface.
 I work on location, as I do with painting, and do the initial needling as I look at the scene before me.

 When the plate is submerged in a chemical bath (in my process, non-toxic ferric chloride), every mark that I made interacts with the solution, while parts covered by the ground are not affected.

 The chemical reaction* causes each exposed line on the copper to become eroded (etched) into a groove.

 To print, I apply ink to the plate, and wipe off the surface, leaving ink in the grooves.

 On the press, a dampened piece of fine, cotton-based paper is placed on top of the inked plate, protective blankets of wool felt are placed on top, and then squeezed under high pressure between heavy steel rollers.

-Each etching requires the plate being inked, wiped, and printed by hand (no two are exactly the same), and therefore accurately designated an original print, as opposed to a photomechanical reproduction, such as that produced by a computer and ink-jet printer.
-Buyer beware.
+Each etching requires the plate being inked, wiped, and printed by hand (no two are exactly the same), and therefore accurately designated an original print (as opposed to a photomechanical reproduction, such as produced via a computer and ink-jet printer.
+Buyer beware).